economoser/MY2021/README.md

 The repository also includes the following data used in the analysis:

 - **[IO_405_industries_RED.xlsx](IO_405_industries_RED.xlsx)**: Classification of materials used as intermediate inputs based on the Input-Output Accounts Data by the [U.S. Bureau of Economic Analysis](https://www.bea.gov/industry/input-output-accounts-data).

+## System requirements

+All codes were run on an iMac Pro (2017) with 3 GHz 10-Core Intel Xeon W processor and 128 GB 2666 MHz DDR4 memory running macOS Catalina Version 10.15.7.
+The codes were executed using MATLAB R2020b Update 3 (9.9.0.1538559) for all files in .M format and Stata/MP 15.1 for Mac (64-bit Intel) for all files in .DO format.
+The codes are compatible with other hardware, operating systems, and software versions.

 ## Computation time